Howard Jackson (kickboxer)

+Howard E. Jackson (June 27, 1951 – March 7, 2006), nicknamed "California Flash", was an American professional kickboxer and boxer, martial artist, actor, and stunt performer.
+He was the WKA World Full-Contact Welterweight Champion from 1980 to 1984.

 Biography

+Early life and training

-He was born in 1951 in Detroit, Michigan, the oldest of four children; two brothers died violent deaths, and his parents died early as well, leaving only Howard and his sister Corliss.
+Jackson was born in 1951 in Detroit, Michigan, the oldest of four children; two brothers died violent deaths, and his parents died early as well, leaving only Howard and his sister Corliss.
 He began studying Kung Fu in 1967, switching to Tang Soo Do soon after, and earning his black belt in 1970 from Hwang Kee.
 According to Paul Maslak in the November, 1984 issue of Official Karate Magazine, Jackson originally received his black belt in Tang Soo Do from Harold Williams.
 However, he later retested under Chuck Norris.

 He began his point fighting career while serving in the U.S. Marine Corps.
 His speed earned him the nickname "California Flash".
 In 1973 he won every major tournament on the karate circuit making him the sport's biggest money-winner on record at that time, as well as being the first African-American fighter to be ranked number one in the United States.
-He frequently trained with such individuals as Chuck Norris, Bob Wall, and Pat E. Johnson.
+He frequently trained with such individuals as Norris, Bob Wall, and Pat E. Johnson.
 Later, Joe Lewis was a great influence on his fighting style.

+Kickboxing

-In 1974, The California Flash, as Jackson was nicknamed, was invited to participate in the first PKA world Full-contact championship promoted by Mike Anderson and Don and Judy Quine.
+In 1974, Jackson was invited to participate in the first PKA world Full-contact championship promoted by Mike Anderson and Don and Judy Quine.
 It was celebrated in The Los Angeles Arena on September 14.
 Jackson was one of four elite American fighters invited to the event, along with Jeff Smith, Bill Wallace, and Joe Lewis.

 Jackson, as well as his fellow Americans, was the overwhelming favorite in the Light-Weight division, where he fought Dominican Tae-Kwon-Do fighter, Ramón Smith, who had been invited to the tournament with a two-week notice as a replacement for Mexican José Luis Olivares.

 In what commentators labeled 'The Upset of the decade', Ramón Smith defeated Howard Jackson on points in a very explosive fight.
 This loss was singularly significant, since it prevented the Americans from winning all four categories.
 After the fight, Jackson alleged that he had gone into the fight with a hurt knee.

 Following a 1974 knee injury that sidelined him for two years, he returned in 1976, now as a full-contact fighter.
-In 1980 he won the WKA full-contact welterweight title, and would later become the sixth-ranked WBA boxer in his class.

 In kickboxing, Jackson defeated among others, Ricci Wynn, Miguel Sanders, Sam Montgomery, Ray McCallum, Jerry Galarza, Tabata, and Toshio Arima to become the 1980 number one world contender in both the WKA and the PKA.
 In March, 1980 on NBC-TV, Jackson defeated Japan's Yoshimitsu Tamashiro to win the WKA World Welterweight Championship.

 In 1981, Jackson went to Tokyo, Japan and knocked out Masayo Chiba to win the WKBA World Muay Thai Championship.
-In a non-title bout, Jackson decisioned Joe Marciano who was 12-1.
+In a non-title bout, Jackson decisioned Joe Marciano who was 12–1.